 Torino, the first capital of Italy, with its royal castles, grand piazzas, baroque splendors.
-But there’s another Turin where nature reveals its shapes and colours: parks, rivers and natural reserves are a must-see.
-Stretching at the foot of the hills, they form one of the largest and more scenic green belts in all Europe.
-Let’s ride it with our local expert Roberto, enjoying tales about the city, landscapes and tasty food stops!
+But there’s another Turin where nature reveals its shapes and colours: parks, rivers and natural reserves are a must see.
+Stretching at the foot of the hills, they form one of the largest and most scenic green belts in Europe, let’s go exploring it!

 Duration: 4 hours

 VALENTINO PARK | BORGO MEDIOEVALE | MURAZZI DEL PO | THE FRESHLY ROASTED ESPRESSO | COLLETTA PARK | SAN MAURO MEDIEVAL VILLAGE | THE ARTISAN GELATO ICE-CREAM | MEISINO NATURAL RESERVATION | THE PO RIVER BIKE PATHS | CASTELLO DEL VALENTINO